christianhofmanncodes/youtube-playlist-generator/README.md

 ### Translations

-You are always welcome to create translations for this project.
+You are always welcome to help translating this project.
 We simply use [Crowdin](https://crowdin.com/project/youtube-playlist-generator).

 ## License